kwonus/AV-Native-SDK/README.md

 NUPhone formalizes that algorithm and simultaneously embraces uncertainty in its formalism.
 NUPhone is part acronym and part blend, It stands for "<u>N</u>ormalized-<u>U</u>ncertainty <u>Phone</u>me" representation.
 Like the heads & tails algorithm, NUPhone incorporates an abbreviated phonetic inventory.
 Yet, the NUPhone representation utilizes only 8-bits per phoneme.
 In general, that is more compact than ASCII, because many English phonemes are represented by more than a single character.
 Cooler still, those 8-bits represent a tiny coordinate system.
 Using this manner of representation, sound similarity can be efficiently calculated with Manhattan-Distance.
 Things couldn't be more intuitive.
 Phoneme embeddings in only 8-bits, coverage of the full phonetic inventory for English, and the efficiency of fuzzy-comparisons without the overhead of floating-point arithmetic!

-### pinshot-blue internals

-[pinshot-blue](github.com/kwonus/pinshot-blue) is an in-process Rust library with C-compatible FFI definitions.
-It is called by Blueprint-Blue using P/Invoke to perform the parse of a PEG grammar.
-The grammar itself is baked into Pinshot-Blue and implements the full specification of [Quelle-AVX](https://github.com/kwonus/Quelle/blob/main/Quelle-AVX.md).
-Pinshot-Blue is a lean native library that does just one thing: it converts a Quelle command into a parse tree using the [Pest crate](https://docs.rs/pest/latest/pest/).
-It returns the parse as text with the contents represented in JSON (a recursive representation of the parse).

-### blueprint-blue internals
+### av-blueprint

-[Blueprint-Blue](github.com/kwonus/blueprint-blue) is a native library, implemented in swift.
-It uses standard Swift interfaces for parameters and the return types.
-However, the assembly also handles the P/Invoke calls into Pinshot-Blue.
-These two libraries work in tandem to produce the object model (aka blueprint) from the parse tree.
-AV-Engine is the consumer of Blueprint-Blue.
-Blueprint-Blue is in turn the consumer of Pinshot-Blue.
-These relationships are depicted in Figure 1.
+[av-blueprint](https://github.com/kwonus/AV-Native-SDK/tree/main/av-blueprint) is a C++ library that is a wrapper around a gRPC service that is implemented in C# and dotnet 8. the RPC service serializes all objects to Protobuf 3.
+In turn the Blueprint-Blue-RPC service depends on a native Rust library.
+Blueprint-Blue-Lib handles the P/Invoke calls into the Rust library [Pinshot-Blue].
+Those layers are opaque to callers of av-blueprint and together the stack produces an object model (aka blueprint) from the parse tree.
 The OO model/blueprint is depicted in Figure 3-1.
 All green objects in the diagram relate to explicit Quelle commands.
 All purple objects in the diagram relate to implicit Quelle commands (search expressions are merely a component of an implicit Quelle command).
 All gray objects are neutral or shared.

 ![](QCommand.png)